DeNA/DeClang/llvm/docs/CodeGenerator.rst

 * On ppc32/64 GOT/PIC only module-local calls (visibility = hidden or protected)
   are supported.

-AArch64 constraints:

-* No variable argument lists are used.

 WebAssembly constraints:

 * No variable argument lists are used